 Chances are, if you’re reading this, then you’ve probably been woken up by some really LOUD bird chirping in the morning.
-Was I right?
-Yeah, I understand how you feel!
-As a beginner birder myself, I’ve always been wondering what causes birds to wake up so early in the morning and start chirping so loudly?
-I did a little research online and found some answers.
+I’ve always thought this: “Why do birds chirp in the morning?”
+So I did research online and I found an answer!
 Here’s what I found:

 Birds Chirping In The Morning: The Dawn Chorus